What is warfarin-induced skin necrosis?

 What are the clinical features of warfarin-induced skin necrosis?

 The first sign is usually pain and purpura (a purplish bruise-like rash), which over a few days becomes bluish-black with a red rim.
 Blood blisters and full thickness skin necrosis (skin death) follows.
 There may be a red netlike rash around the necrotic area (retiform purpura).
+Affected areas are most often the breasts, thighs, buttocks, hips and abdomen, but early warfarin-induced skin necrosis can also cause blue toe syndrome.

-The diagnosis of warfarin induced skin necrosis is made clinically.
+The diagnosis of warfarin-induced skin necrosis is made clinically.

-Skin biopsy can aid in diagnosis.
+A skin biopsy can aid in diagnosis.
 Histopathology of warfarin necrosis usually reveals clotting within blood vessels in the skin without any inflammation.
 Warfarin can also precipitate calciphylaxis, recognised on biopsy by calcium deposition in the affected skin.

 Blood tests for protein C and protein S levels are important to assess the likely predisposing causes.